BradHutchings/Mmojo-Server-v2/instructions/401-Re-Clone-Mmojo-Server-Repo.md

-## 203. Clone Mmojo Server Repo
+## 401. Re-Clone Local Mmojo Server Repo
 ### About this Step
-Let's get started by cloning the Mmojo Server repository from Github, so we have scripts available to do all the documented steps.

-As we work, we will update our local copy of the repo at the start of each section.
+Before gathering build pieces, let's make sure our local copy of the Mmojo Server repo is up to date with the latest instructions and scripts.
+We'll re-clone the repo for simplicity.
+You don't need to do this if you've created your build environment today.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.